 Finally, if the house is rented, the Civil Registry Office or the Court, as the case may be, will notify the landlord regarding the assignment of the house to one or the other of the spouses.

 9. How long does it takes to get a divorce in Portugal?

-The duration of the divorce process is different in cases of divorce at the Civil Registry Office and the Court.
+The duration of the divorce process is different in the Civil Registry Office and a court of law.

-In the first case, and with minor children, the procedure at the Civil Registry Office will take a period that, in the metropolitan area of Lisbon, has been around for 2 to 3 months.
+In the first case, and with children, the process at the Civil Registry Office will take a period that, in the metropolitan area of Lisbon, can be 2 to 3 months.